Oxytetracycline

 How do you take Oxytetracycline?

 For the treatment of acne, the usual dose is Oxytetracycline 250mg 1 or 2 tablets twice a day.
 However, the Doctor can give a more tailored treatment depending on the severity of the acne.
-Please follow the instructions given to you by the prescriber.
+Please follow the instructions provided by your prescriber.

 You should take Oxytetracycline on an empty stomach, an hour before or two hours after food.
 Taking Oxytetracycline with food or drink will reduce the effectiveness of the drug.